 There are actually some benefits to cast-iron over stainless steel; they hold heat longer than steel, so they’re a good choice for slow-cooking foods like ribs.
 In short, you’re not paying much higher prices charged for all-stainless construction, but the grill is constructed to maximize heat distribution, consistency, and effectiveness, so the end product is still delicious.

 The total cooking area on this Weber is smaller than we’d like, at 637 square inches, and some of that is taken up by the small warming rack above the main grilling area.
 It’s more than enough space to prepare dinner for the family, though.

 There are no auxiliary burners (you can move up to the Genesis 330 to get a side sear burner for an extra cost), but there are good-sized work areas on both sides of the grill, and the individual igniters on each burner seem to work “first time, every time.”
 The grill moves easily on its caster wheels, too.
-As with the LEX, the Groom+Style team reviewed the propane model but a natural gas model is also available.
+As with the LEX, the Your House Garden team reviewed the propane model, but a natural gas model is also available.

 There aren’t a lot of bells and whistles on the Genesis 310, but it’s the best grill you’ll find in this price range for great outdoor cooking.

 Digging deeper on the Weber Genesis E-310 Gas Grill:

 Canadian-made Broil King grills may not have the cache of Webers (or Napoleons, for that matter), and they do have some drawbacks.
 But you won’t find a more satisfactory grill for cooking than the Baron 440 in the medium priced range.